I have a 12-year-old daughter. She always starts something – like a hobby- but gets bored if it easily.

 In this counseling answer:

-•I would try talk with your daughter and get to the root of the problem.
+•Talk with your daughter and get to the root of the problem.
 It doesn’t sound like she is lazy or unmotivated but rather she may be feeling overwhelmed, confused about her changing body and emotions.
-She might have a low self-esteem.
+She might have low self-esteem.

 •Please do try to find out.
 If this fails and her behavior continues to deteriorate, please contact her doctor to screen for depression.